JulianBru/PersonalBlacklist/README.md

 - New Option to edit an existing ban / reasons & category.
 - Ability to back up your Ban List.

- # Compatiblity for Addon inGame Database
+ # Compatibility for Addon inGame Database

 :x: Lists from version 2.2 or lower will not work on v3 and recent versions. :x: